 - ✓12,288 Wh base, expandable to 180 kWh

-- ✓12kW solar input across multiple MPPTs
+- ✓10kW solar input across dual high-voltage MPPTs

 - ✓UPS switchover for sensitive electronics